Skip to main content

 Students walk to class past armed guards, teaching children that democracy requires military enforcement

-Trump uses Title 32 legal loophole to bypass Posse Comitatus Act prohibiting domestic military policing
+Trump uses Title 32 legal framework bypassing some Posse Comitatus Act restrictions on domestic military policing

-Six Republican governors sent troops while Democratic mayors oppose militarization of civilian law enforcement
+Six Republican governors (West Virginia, South Carolina, Mississippi, Louisiana, Ohio, Tennessee) sent troops while Democratic mayors oppose militarization

 People, bills, and sources